obaland/vfiler.vim/doc/vfiler.md

 vfiler also gives you the flexibility to customize your keymap.

 ### Change keymaps
-If you don't like the default keymap, you can specify any key and the action for it in the mappings table.<br>
+If you don't like the default keymap, you can specify any `key string` and the `require'vfiler/action'` functions for it in the mappings table.<br>
 If there is no default keymap, it will be added.
 ```lua
 local action = require('vfiler/action')